hardyash5/Project01git/readme.md

 Ideas for Future Improvements:
 - Add more content for drink/food offerings
-- Make it more mobile friendly with a hamburger menu that collapses & expands for the navigation
+- Make it more mobile friendly
 - More complex design elements that make it feel more modern (different shapes, colors, hover features)
+- Connect Google so people can get directions to the business location
+- Add social media accounts so people can follow the business/get updates